- Plesk for Linux

 - Enable automatic updates for WordPress and its modules as well as for other APS packages.

-- Avoid using outdated web application packages, since they may contain vulnerabilities.
-Upgrade to the supported version if possible.
+- Avoid using outdated web application packages, since they might contain vulnerabilities.
+Upgrade these applications to the latest version if possible.

 - Filter all unused ports using a firewall.
 Ports that are used by Plesk can be found here.

-- Use the non-standard port for SSH connections.
+- Use a non-standard port for SSH connections.

 - Forbid the SSH authentication for root.